edoelas/tfgBlog/_documents/GDD.md

 ### Map

 The map has the shape of a rectangular grid.
-In each position of this grid there can be three types of terrain:
+In each position of this grid there can be an entity.

-- **Floor**: The entities can occupy this space and it does not blocks abilities.
-- **Walls**: The entities can not occupy this space and it blocks abilities.
-- **Holes**: The entities can not occupy this space and it does not block abilities.

 ### Entities

-There can be three types of entities:
+The entities can be divided in:

-- **Passive entities**: Objects that occupy positions but do not execute actions.
+- **Passive or active**: Passive if do not execute actions and active if they execute actions.
-- **Active entities**: Objects that occupy positions and in each turn execute actions.

-- **Players**: Real players that occupy positions and can execute abilities.
-The main difference is between the active entities and the players is that the active entities do not take in to account the state of the game when executing actions.
+-  **Blocking or non-blocking**: blocking if the avoid other entities to occupy this position or non blocking if they allow blocking entities (but no non-blocking) to occupy the position.

 Each entity has: